Únětice culture: Weights and money

-Analyses of Early Bronze Age rings, ribs and axe blades from across central Europe have found that they had approximately standardised weights and probably served as a form of commodity money.
+Analyses of Early Bronze Age rings, ribs, and axe blades from across central Europe have found that they had approximately standardised weights and probably served as a form of commodity money.
 In the first centuries of the second millennium BC, increasing precision in exchange was achieved by the introduction of lighter ingots.
-Certain artefacts (e.g. ösenrings) may have also been used as a type of token-money.
+Certain artefacts (e.g., ösenrings) may have also been used as a type of token money.

 At the end of the Early Bronze Age, rings and ribs were replaced by scrap and raw metal, indicating the development of weighing scales and the use of weighed metal as a means of payment.
 This weighing system may have emerged independently in central Europe through the serial production of bronze artefacts with perceptibly similar weights.

 In 2014, the largest known hoard of copper rib-ingots was discovered in Oberding, Germany, consisting of 796 ingots, dating from c.
 1700 BC.
 The find is associated with the Straubing group.
 Most of the ingots were tied together with tree bast in bundles of ten, each individual ingot weighing approximately 100 grams on average and the bundles weighing approximately 1 kilogram each.
 Forty of these bundles were further grouped into bundles of ten (or 100 ingots).
 This indicates the use of a decimal system.
-The use of approximately 1 kilogram weight is also unusual as the kilogram was first introduced as a unit of measurement in 1793.
+The use of approximately 1 kilogram of weight is also unusual, as the kilogram was first introduced as a unit of measurement in 1793.